AviatrixSystems/Docs/HowTos/HowTo_IAM_role.rst

    If you are using this manual process to setup primary access account (Controller's account), you do not need to establish a trust relationship.
 Skip this step.

-Grant the primary (Controller) AWS account access to the aviatrix-role-app in the this secondary account
+Grant the primary (Controller) AWS account access to the aviatrix-role-app in this secondary account.

    a.
 AWS console -> IAM service -> Roles > aviatrix-role-app